 I was talking with a colleague a few weeks ago about functional medicine, and what that looks like in practice.
 “So, how would you treat someone with hypothyroidism, for example?”
 He asked me.
 My answer was far from simple, and that’s because no two cases of hypothyroidism are exactly the same.

-In the world of functional medicine, we categorize “hypothyroidism” in six different ways.
+In the world of functional medicine, we categorize “hypothyroidism” in seven different ways.
 In a traditional doctor’s office, that isn’t the case, which leads to the multitude of diverse and unique patient cases getting treated exactly the same.
-(Read: Synthroid) For those primary hypothyroidism, AKA “underactive thyroid,” or a thyroid that just isn’t doing its job of producing adequate hormone, replacement therapy is appropriate.
-But what if the reason someone has low thryoid function doesn’t begin and end with the thyroid?
+(Read: Synthroid) For those with primary hypothyroidism, AKA “underactive thyroid,” or a thyroid that just isn’t doing its job of producing adequate hormone, replacement therapy is appropriate.
+But what if the reason someone has low thyroid function doesn’t begin and end with the thyroid?
 In fact, most of the time, the diagnosis and solution isn’t so linear…

-The Six Thyroid Patterns
+The Seven Thyroid Patterns